pubkey/rxdb/docs-src/react-native-database.md

 ## Follow up

 - If you haven't done yet, you should start learning about RxDB with the [Quickstart Tutorial](./quickstart.md).
-- There is a followup list of other [client side database alternatives](./alternatives.md).
+- There is a followup list of other [client side database alternatives](./alternatives.md) that might work with React Native.